gnosisguild/zodiac-modifier-delay/docs/setup_guide.md

 For the hardhat tasks to work the environment needs to be properly configured.
 See the [sample env file](../.env.sample) for more information.

-## Setting up the modifier

-The first step is to deploy the modifier.
-Every Safe will have their own modifier.
-The modifier is linked to a Safe (called owner in the contract).
-Only the owner can change the state of the modifier.
-The modifier is linked to an avatar which takes care of executing the transactions.

-### Deploying the modifier
+## Deploying the modifier

+The modifier has five attributes which are:
+- Owner: address that can call setter functions
+- Avatar: address of the DAO (e.g Safe)
+- Target: address that the module will call `execModuleTransaction()` on.
+- Cooldown: Amount in seconds of cooldown required before the transaction can be executed
+- Expiration: Duration that a transaction is valid in seconds (or 0 if valid forever) after the cooldown

 Hardhat tasks can be used to deploy a Delay Modifier instance.
-There are two different tasks to deploy the modifier, the first one is through a normal deployment and passing arguments to the constructor (with the task `setup`), or, deploy the modifier through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (with the task `factorySetup`) - In rinkeby the address of the Proxy Factory is: `0xd067410a85ffC8C55f7245DE4BfE16C95329D232` and the Master Copy of the Delay Modifier: `0xb8215f0f08b204644507D706b544c541caD0ec16`.
+There are two different ways to deploy the modifier, the first one is through a normal deployment and passing arguments to the constructor (without the `proxied` flag), or, deploy the modifier through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (with the `proxied` flag) - The master copy and factory address can be found in the [zodiac repository](https://github.com/gnosis/zodiac/blob/master/src/factory/constants.ts) and these are the addresses that are going to be used when deploying the module through factory.

 These setup tasks requires the following parameters:

 - `avatar` - the address of the avatar.
 - `owner` - the address of the owner
+- `target` (the address of the target, this is the contract that execute the transactions)
 - `cooldown` - optional, by default is set to 24 hours
 - `expiration` - optional, by default is set to 7 days

-For more information run `yarn hardhat setup --help` or `yarn hardhat factorySetup --help`.
+For more information run `yarn hardhat setup --help`

 An example for this on Rinkeby would be:
-`yarn hardhat --network rinkeby setup --owner <owner_address> --avatar <avatar_address>`
+`yarn hardhat --network rinkeby setup --owner <owner_address> --avatar <avatar_address> --target <target_address> `

 or

-`yarn hardhat --network rinkeby factorySetup --factory <factory_address> --mastercopy <mastercopy_address> --owner <owner_address> --avatar <avatar_address>`
+`yarn hardhat --network rinkeby setup ---owner <owner_address> --avatar <avatar_address> --target <target_address> --proxied true`

 This should return the address of the deployed Delay modifier.
 For this guide we assume this to be `0x4242424242424242424242424242424242424242`